CardioLife TEC-5600 series defibrillators from NIHON KOHDEN

 Third Defibrillation: 360J

-This is consistent with American Heart Association recommendation for monophasic defibrillator, which Nihon Kohden is allowed to sell in the US market.
+This is consistent with American Heart Association recommendation for a monophasic defibrillator, which Nihon Kohden is allowed to sell in the US market.

 The above implies AED-2100K, AED-2150K.
 AED-2151K, AED-3100 do not comply with AHA recommendations for a monophasic defibrillator.